 No Dentistry, No Wellness!29.
 Sep 2023 — 1.
 Oct 2023Pacifico Yokohama Conference Center, Yokohama, Japan

-Speakers: Alessandro Agnini, Andrea Mastrorosa Agnini, Wael Att, Gustavo Avila-Ortiz, Markus Blatz, Victor Clavijo, Karim Dada, Glécio Vaz de Campos, Vincent Fehmer, Naoki Hayashi, Mario Imburgia, Guillaume Jouanny, Sérgio Kahn, Bertrand Khayat, Sandra Khong Tai, Christopher Köttgen, Stefen Koubi, Tomas Linkevičius, Nazariy Mykhaylyuk, Ravindra Nanda, Andreas Nolte, Léon Parienté, Jose Manuel Reuss , Domenico Ricucci, Isabella Rocchietta, Irena Sailer, Todd R. Schoenbaum, Werner Schupp, Istvan Urban, Eric Van Dooren, Débora R. Vilaboa, Otto Zuhr
+Speakers: Alessandro Agnini, Andrea Mastrorosa Agnini, Wael Att, Gustavo Avila-Ortiz, Markus B. Blatz, Victor Clavijo, Karim Dada, Glécio Vaz de Campos, Vincent Fehmer, Naoki Hayashi, Mario Imburgia, Guillaume Jouanny, Sérgio Kahn, Bertrand Khayat, Sandra Khong Tai, Christopher Köttgen, Stefen Koubi, Tomas Linkevičius, Nazariy Mykhaylyuk, Ravindra Nanda, Andreas Nolte, Léon Parienté, Jose Manuel Reuss , Domenico Ricucci, Isabella Rocchietta, Irena Sailer, Todd R. Schoenbaum, Werner Schupp, Istvan Urban, Eric Van Dooren, Débora R. Vilaboa, Otto Zuhr

 Quintessence Publishing Co.
 Ltd. Japan